prasuchit/mmap-birl/README.md

 The codebase has been built and developed in python based on an existing repo by Jaedeug Choi (jdchoi@ai.kaist.ac.kr) in Matlab.

 This paper has been published in UAI 2022 conference.
-The PDF is currently available at this [link](https://arxiv.org/pdf/2109.07788).
+The PDF is currently available at this [link](https://proceedings.mlr.press/v180/suresh22a/suresh22a.pdf).

 Cite this work as:

-@article{suresh2021marginal,
+@inproceedings{suresh2022marginal,
-  title={Marginal MAP Estimation for Inverse RL under Occlusion with Observer Noise}, author={Suresh, Prasanth Sengadu and Doshi, Prashant}, journal={arXiv preprint arXiv:2109.07788}, year={2021}
+  title={Marginal MAP estimation for inverse RL under occlusion with observer noise}, author={Suresh, Prasanth Sengadu and Doshi, Prashant}, booktitle={Uncertainty in Artificial Intelligence}, pages={1907--1916}, year={2022}, organization={PMLR}
 }

 ## Requirements: